Ghioaga/AeroMinimal/README.md

 If something doesn't work get in touch with me on Reddit. https://www.reddit.com/user/Ghioaga

+Or I'm also on Discord as Ghioaga#7431 .

 To Do List:
 - Add Color Profiles from the CC and SM install files.
 - Update all the time with the latest AeroCtl.